Save Money Using Compressed Air Flow Meters

 Compressed air is not only expensive, but it’s also usually wasted.
 In any unoptimized system where problems such as leaks, pressure drops, and excessive pressure exist, 30% of the compressed air is likely lost.

-Compressed air leakage commonly goes unnoticed and ignored in many industrial environments because it doesn’t create a distinguishable mess.
-Other equipment usually drowns out compressed air hissing from leaks while water and oil leaks form a puddle and natural gas leaks smell.
+Compressed air leakage commonly goes unnoticed in many industrial environments because it doesn’t create a distinguishable mess.
+Other equipment usually drowns out compressed air hissing from leaks, while water and oil leaks form a puddle and natural gas leaks smell.

-The Sage Paramount is the perfect compressed air flow meter to detect compressed air leaks, and with Modbus compliant communications, it’s ideal for complex energy management systems.
+The Sage Paramount is the perfect compressed air flow meter to detect compressed air leaks.
+Its Modbus-compliant communications make it ideal for complex energy management systems.

 The tiniest leak in a compressor system can be undetectable, and the cost can be staggering.
 A small leak can quickly increase the manufacturer’s expense by $20,000 per year.

-[Example, if a compressor system is running at 100 PSI and has a total leak opening(s) of ¼” it would pass 100 cubic feet per minute of compressed air.
-Assuming it is passing 24 hours/day, through the course of a year, the expense to the facility would exceed $20,000 each year (based on $0.12/KW/hour).]
+[For example, if a compressor system runs at 100 PSI and has a total leak opening(s) of ¼”, it would pass 100 cubic feet per minute of compressed air.
+Assuming it passes 24 hours/day over a year, the facility’s expense would exceed $20,000 yearly (based on $0.12/KW/hour).]

 A thermal mass flow meter has low-end sensitivity and can detect if a compressor system is leaking.
 The Sage Meter can measure direct mass flow as low as 5 SFPM (or 1 SCFM in a 6-inch pipe).